myUnisa is a secure page for registered UNISA students, which will give you direct access to important information.

 The collection time is approximately 07:00.

-If you submit an assignment via an assignment box and do not receive confirmation via SMS from Unisa within 7 working days of submitting the assignment, contact the Assignment Division.
+If you submit an assignment via an assignment box and do not receive a confirmation via SMS from Unisa within 7 working days of submitting the assignment, contact the Assignment Division.

 For more on myUnisa assignment, visit the assignment info page.